Coffee enthusiasts love Helsinki cafes because they offer authentic coffee flavors and surprises.

 You might be here to walk the lovely Bulevardi street all the way to the seashore, visit the Hietalahden Market Hall, check the scenery from the Clarion Rooftop bar or on your way to the Tallinn ferry, leaving from West Harbor.

-This container cafe and lunch spot is a favorite of locals with laptops.
+This container restaurant and lunch spot is a favorite of locals with laptops.
 The urban architecture is modern and homey.
-The coffee is by Lehmus Roastery and their cinnamon spice latte is to die for (no syrup!).
-Take a stroll by the lovely Ruoholahti canal near the cafe and see how Helsinkians dash to their daily activities.
+Take a stroll by the lovely Ruoholahti canal near-by and see how Helsinkians dash to their daily activities.

 Ekberg is the oldest cafe in Finland, dating back to 1852.
 The location on the Bulevardi street is beautiful and close to the city center.
 A Helsinki classic with table service, of course!